lyynxxx/stakingnode/System.design/README.md

 ## Logwatch

 LogWatch is a Perl-based log management tool that analyses a server’s log files and generates a daily report which summarises and reports on your system’s log activity.
 It does not provide real-time alerts but instead is most often used to send a short daily digest of server’s log activity to a system administrator.
-I will create reports with logwatch also in every 8 hours.

 The default config file is /usr/share/logwatch/default.conf/logwatch.conf, but - just like fail2ban - there is a local config, as packege updates may overwrite the global config, my modifications are safe if I put them into /etc/logwatch/conf/logwatch.conf

 I set details level to almost max (8), and change the mailer and parameters to send the reports in email.
-This is a daily report I get in every 8 hours.
-Also I can define the services I want to include the report or just send everything (by default, but the kernel log is massive)
+Also I can define the services I want to include the report or just send everything (by default, but the kernel log is massive).

 ```
 Output = mail